ez8-co/unlocker/README.md

 ## Advantanges

-* support operations on unacceptable-name files ([reserved names or name ends with a period or a space](https://msdn.microsoft.com/en-us/aa365247(VS.85).aspx#naming_conventions)
+* support operations on unacceptable-name files ([reserved names or name ends with a period or a space](https://msdn.microsoft.com/en-us/aa365247(VS.85).aspx#naming_conventions))
-* quick scan improvement
+* low resource comsuption & quick scan improvement
     * hang-up handle check without creating a mount of threads ([Robert Simpson's answer at stackoverflow.com](http://stackoverflow.com/questions/16127948/hang-on-ntquerysysteminformation-in-winxpx32-but-works-fine-in-win7x64))
 * support detection of opened memory-mapping-file (abbr as mmf) handle and map view of mmf
 	* MS Office compatible mode (e.g. \*.doc, \*.xls, \*.ppt opened by MS Office 2007+)
 	* file copy by explorer.exe
 	* etc.
-* support file in UNC/Network drive
+* support operate files in UNC/Network drive
+* [NOT READY YET] support terminate some of the protected Ring3 processes
+* [NOT READY YET] support all version of Visual C++ or Visual Studio (both UNICODE & non-UNICODE projects)
-* support latest OSs
+* [NOT READY YET] support all version of OSs

 ## Feedback